 Using Visual Studio, write a Windows Console Application that meets the following standards:

 - Executable filename:

 - Compiled for Release mode, not Debug mode.

-- Compiled for Windows XP and newer - Under Project->Properties->General for your project, change Platform Toolset from
+- Compiled for Windows 7 and newer

 - Compiled by statically linking in the C Runtime Library (CRT) instead of requiring it as a separate DLL that users (victims) may or may not have installed - Under Project->Properties->C/C++->Code Generation, change Runtime Library from